 Having dedicated the Temple, Hadrian transformed the Parilia into the Romaia, an opulent festival celebrating the founding of Rome.
-In the Deipnosophistae, Athenaeus remarks on the joyful commemorations that accompanied the rituals of the Romaia and said that all who lived or happened to be in Rome took part in the festivities every year.
+In the Deipnosophistae, Athenaeus remarks on the joyful commemorations that accompanied the rituals of the Romaia and says that all who lived or happened to be in Rome participated in the festivities every year.
 He evokes the noisy procession that accompanied the celebrations of Rome’s birthday with the sounds of drums, pipes and cymbals.

-The restoration of the pomerium by Hadrian is archaeologically evidenced by four inscribed cippi, the large boundary stones (2 m by 1 m) that marked out the line of the pomerium.
+Hadrian’s restoration of the pomerium is archaeologically evidenced by four inscribed cippi, the large boundary stones (2 m by 1 m) that marked out the line of the pomerium.
 One cippus (CIL 6.40855) was found in situ in the northern Campus Martius directly above an older one from the time of Vespasian.
-The Hadrianic cippus was found 4.15 m below the current ground level and the Vespasianic one 2.95 m deeper than this (Boatwright, 1987).
+The Hadrianic cippus was found 4.15 m below the current ground level, and the Vespasianic one was 2.95 m deeper than this (Boatwright, 1987).
 It has been suggested that Hadrian’s restoration of the boundary and elevation of the ground level of almost 3 metres (considered as a broad dike) was a pragmatic response to control flooding of the Tiber (Boatwright, 1987).

-From the inscription on these cippi, we learn that the work was undertaken primarily by the college of augurs on decree of the senate, but at the request of Hadrian, who had probably already left Rome on his travels to the western provinces.
+From the inscriptions on these cippi, we learn that the work was undertaken primarily by the college of Augurs on the senate decree, but at Hadrian’s request, who had probably already left Rome on his travels to the western provinces.
 His renewal of the boundary stones and confirmation of the pomerium as it corroborates what we know of Hadrian’s general attitude to borders and frontiers during his reign and his non-expansion policy.

 (front) [Ex s(enatus)] c(onsulto) col[l]e[g]ium / [au]gurum auctore / [Im]p(eratore) Caesare divi / [T]raiani Parthici f(ilio) / [d]ivi Nervae nepote / [T]raiano Hadriano / Aug(usto) pontif(ice) max(imo) trib(unicia) / potest(ate) V co(n)s(ule) III proco(n)s(ule) / terminos pomerii / restituendos curavit // (left side) CLIIX // (right side) P(edes) CCXI

-The Historia Augusta gives an extended list of the buildings which Hadrian restored, in the names and to the honour of their original founders.
-These buildings are the Pantheon, the Saepta Julia, the Basilica of Neptune, numerous shrines, the Forum of Augustus, and the Baths of Agrippa, although other restorations in the Campus Martius can be assigned to Hadrian (Boatwright, 1987).
+The Historia Augusta gives an extended list of the buildings Hadrian restored in the names of their founders.
+These buildings are the Pantheon, the Saepta Julia, the Basilica of Neptune, numerous shrines, the Forum of Augustus, and the Baths of Agrippa.
+However, other restorations in the Campus Martius can be assigned to Hadrian (Boatwright, 1987).

-“At Rome he restored the restored at Rome the Pantheon, the Saepta, the Basilica of Neptune, a great many sacred buildings, the Forum Augusti, the baths of Agrippa; and he consecrated all of these with the names of those who had first built them.”
+“At Rome, he restored the Pantheon, the Saepta, the Basilica of Neptune, a great many sacred buildings, the Forum Augusti, the baths of Agrippa; and he consecrated all of these with the names of those who had first built them.”
 HA Had.
 19.10-11

 The site of the Pantheon was associated by tradition with the apotheosis of Romulus, the place from which the first king of Rome ascended to the heavens.
-Like the Ara Pacis and the Solarium Augusti, the Pantheon had a strong solar association.
-At midday on 21 April, the sun’s ray through the oculus of the Pantheon would strike the entrance doorway so that the Emperor entering the building at that moment would be illuminated by the intense sunlight and look god-like.
+The Pantheon had a strong solar association like the Ara Pacis and the Solarium Augusti.
+At midday on 21 April, the sun’s ray through the oculus of the Pantheon would strike the entrance doorway so that the Emperor entering the building would be illuminated by the intense sunlight and look god-like.
 If Hadrian had timed his entry at this very moment, the event would have further exalted his connection with Romulus.

 Imp.
 Caesar divi Traiani / Parthici f. divi Nervae